dgtlmonk/app-analyzer/README.md

 ### Known bugs
- - Component alias is not supported yet.
+ - Component alias is not supported yet
- -
+ - A LOT :D